Apprenticeship programme information

 Successes

-The GCS Apprenticeship was awarded ‘Best Apprenticeship Programme’ at the PRCA Internship and Apprenticeship Awards 2019 and shortlisted again in 2020.
+The GCS Advance Apprenticeship was awarded ‘Best Apprenticeship Programme’ at the PRCA Internship and Apprenticeship Awards 2019 and shortlisted again in 2020.
 Read the news article: GCS success at PRCA.

-The GCS Apprenticeship was shortlisted at the PRCA ‘PR Internships and Apprenticeships Awards 2020, and won the PRCA Apprenticeship Employer of the Year 2021.
+The GCS Advance Apprenticeship was shortlisted at the PRCA ‘PR Internships and Apprenticeships Awards 2020, and won the PRCA Apprenticeship Employer of the Year 2021.

 Level 4 PR and Communications